Regular procedure

 Petition + 4 points

 Lawyers do not have to prove the time spent executing each intervention.
 It suffices to provide proof of the intervention itself.
-If the lawyer believes his or her actual work time exceeded the estimation put forward in the nomenclature by more than 100%, he or she can introduce a motivated request for an augmentation of the points.
-On the other hand, the Bureau of legal assistance can also reduce the points attributed to a lawyer if it considers that the lawyer has not executed the intervention with due diligence and efficiency.[98]
+If the lawyer believes their actual work time exceeded the estimation put forward in the nomenclature by more than 100%, they can introduce a motivated request for an augmentation of the points.
+On the other hand, the Bureau of legal assistance can also reduce the points attributed to a lawyer if it considers that the lawyer has not executed the intervention with due diligence and efficiency.[94]
 To that end, the different bureaus of legal assistance have established an audit mechanism in which a group of volunteer lawyers checks the quality of the work of pro deo lawyers.
 There is also a “cross-control” system in which the bureaus of legal assistance audit each other’s work.
 The results are sent to the Minister of Justice, who can affect additional audits.

-“Pro-Deo” lawyers receive a fixed remuneration from the bureau for legal assistance, which is financed by the bar associations that receive a fixed annual subsidy “envelope” from the Ministry of Justice.
-Since 2018, the value per point was finally determined at €75.[99]
-This is still applied today.
+Pro-Deo lawyers receive a fixed remuneration from the bureau for legal assistance, which is financed by the bar associations that receive a fixed annual subsidy “envelope” from the Ministry of Justice.
+Since 2018, the value per point was finally determined at €75, subjected to indexation based on the health index of 2016.[95]
+In 2023, this fixed amount of €75 per point was enshrined in a proposal of Royal Decree that is currently submitted to the Council of State for advice.[96]
+With application of the indexation, the value of a point for legal actions accomplished in 2020-2021 was determined at €90,36.

 In theory, costs can be reclaimed by the state if the asylum seeker appears to have sufficient income, but this does not happen in practice.
 However, the 2016 reform made the “pro-Deo” remuneration system less attractive to lawyers.
 Another obstacle for lawyers to engage in this area of legal work is the fact that they are only paid once a year for all the cases they have closed and reported to their bar association in the previous year.
 The case can only be closed once all procedures are finished, which is long after the lawyer undertook the actual interventions.
 This legal aid funding appears to impact the quality of service delivery and the effectiveness of the legal aid system.
 Many lawyers confirm that legal aid is problematic as it is currently based on low, unpredictable, and deferred compensation.[97]

 Depending on the Bar Association, asylum seekers might experience problems when wanting to change “pro-Deo” lawyers.
-Some Bars do not allow a second “pro-Deo” lawyer to take over the case from the one that was initially assigned.
+Some Bars do not allow a second Pro-Deo lawyer to take over the case from the one that was initially assigned.
 Although this limits – to a certain degree – abuses by lawyers acting in bad faith, this measure has also resulted in asylum seekers being subject to the arbitrariness of lawyers providing low-quality services.
 It has prevented experienced lawyers from assisting persons needing specialised legal assistance.

 [1] Article 49/3 Aliens Act.